microwww/docker-virtual-coin/README.md

 develop chain is mining to 0x000000... and not to modify !

 ## Private network chain
-The dockerfile version, create genesis block with commond `geth init ` .
-Using docker `HEALTHCHECK` instruction to run `miner.start()` each 10 seconds. you can modify the frequency with `ENV INTERVAL 55`, 0-10 is 10S, 11-20 is 20S, and so on, this time is only in the ideal case, ANT not sure the count each ming .
+The dockerfile version, create genesis block with command `geth init` .
+Using docker `HEALTHCHECK` instruction to run `mining.sh` each 10 seconds, in `mining.sh` file will run `miner.start()` . you can modify the frequency with `ENV INTERVAL 55`, 0-10 is 10S, 11-20 is 20S, and so on (this time is only in the ideal case, AND not sure the count each mining) to change the frequency to run `miner.start()`.

-You can change `FROM ethereum/client-go:v1.8.23` to make the version .
+Change `FROM ethereum/client-go:v1.8.23` can to make other version .